wso2/devrel/README.md

-# devrel
-All WSO2 DevRel tasks and content can be tracked here.
+# WSO2 DevRel

+To our developer community, we will represent the company.
+To the company, we will represent the developer community.

+## References